What is Interlibrary Loan?

 Still Have Questions?

-Set up an appointment with Melanie, the ILL Specialist, she will be able to help you navigate through the ILL process and help you obtain the materials you need.
+Set up an appointment with Melanie, who is the Circulation Librarian and ILL Specialist; she will be able to help you navigate through the ILL process and help you obtain the materials you need.

 Setting Up Your Account

 To set up your account, go to illiad.lib.byu.edu/ILLiad/ and sign in using your net ID and password, and then fill out your account information.

 You may also set up an appointment with Melanie and she will be able to assist you in creating your account.